dinjou/magus/README.md

 # 2. Run the interactive setup script
 bash scripts/setup.sh
+# or with sudo if you get permission errors: sudo bash scripts/setup.sh

 # The script will:
+# - Check for existing Docker volumes (from previous installs)
+# - Offer to remove old volumes to prevent credential mismatches
 # - Generate secure random passwords automatically
 # - Ask for your domain(s) or IP(s) for access
 # - Configure email (optional)